clvrmktg/clvr/content/cookie-policy/_index.md

 **Effective Date:** {{<date>}}

-Clever Marketing, Ltd. (“Clever”), accessible at [https://getclever.marketing](/), uses cookies and similar tracking technologies to provide a better experience for visitors, improve site performance, and support our marketing efforts.
+Clever Marketing, Ltd. ("Clever"), accessible at [https://getclever.marketing](/), uses cookies and similar tracking technologies to provide a better experience for visitors, improve site performance, and support our marketing efforts.
 This Cookie Policy explains the types of cookies we use and how you can manage them.

 ## What Are Cookies?